 Near Dewey Beach in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Animals • Bridges & Viaducts • Natural Features • Natural Resources • Roads & Vehicles • Waterways & Vessels.
+This historical marker is listed in these topic lists: Environment • Natural Resources • Parks & Recreational Areas • Waterways & Vessels.
 In addition, it is included in the Delaware State Parks series list.
-A significant historical month for this entry is November 1929.
+A significant historical year for this entry is 1939.